juju/docs/src/en/howto-rails.md

 Before moving on you should have gone through the [Getting Started](getting-started.html) section and installed and configured Juju.

-##  Basic Usage of the Ruby on Rails Charm
+##  Basic usage of the Ruby on Rails charm

 Create a YAML config file with your application's name and its git location